-You can now add messages to this group in either of the two ways I’ve explained above.
+You can now add messages to this group in any of the ways I’ve explained above.

-These messages will be automatically shared via ReQueue until the end date when they will stop being shared.
+These messages will be automatically shared via ReQueue until the end date you set.
+After this date the will automatically stop being shared.
 You don’t have to remember to do this manually, so you won’t have any embarrassing moments where on January 7th you discover you are still sharing Christmas posts!!
 You can literally set it and forget it.

 The really fabulous thing about Seasonal ReQueue Groups is that you can use them again the next year.
 You can simply change the dates and it will start sending out all those seasonal messages again, saving you hours of work!